0xarc-io/analytics-sdk/README.md

 **Parameters:**

 - `attributes` **(object)**
-  - `chainId` **(string)** - The updated chain ID to which the wallet is connected.
+  - `chainId` **(number | string)** - The updated chain ID to which the wallet is connected.
 It should be provided in either a hexadecimal or decimal format to facilitate the change log.
 This parameter is mandatory to invoke the function.
   - `account` **(string, optional)** - The account associated with the chain change event.
 If not specified, the function automatically resorts to using the previously recorded account from the last `connectWallet()` call or retrieves it from Metamask if it’s in use and the `trackWalletConnections` config is turned on.

 **Example:**